junxit/us-congress-bills-111/bill.md

   - **(A)** by striking “$500,000” each place such term appears and inserting “$670,000”; and
   - **(B)** by inserting before “; and” the following: “; except that, in the case of any nonresidential property that is a structure containing more than one dwelling unit that is made available for occupancy by rental (notwithstanding the provisions applicable to the determination of the risk premium rate for such property), additional flood insurance in excess of such limits shall be made available to every insured upon renewal and every applicant for insurance so as to enable any such insured or applicant to receive coverage up to a total amount that is equal to the product of the total number of such rental dwelling units in such property and the maximum coverage limit per dwelling unit specified in paragraph (2); except that in the case of any such multi-unit, nonresidential rental property that is a pre-FIRM structure (as such term is defined in section 578(b) of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
 4014 note)), the risk premium rate for the first $500,000 of coverage shall be determined in accordance with section 1307(a)(2) and the risk premium rate for any coverage in excess of such amount shall be determined in accordance with section 1307(a)(1)”.

 ## § 5.
-Phase-in of actuarial rates for nonresidential properties and non-primary residences
+Phase-in of actuarial rates for nonresidential properties, certain pre-FIRM properties, and non-primary residences

 - **(a)** *In General* Section 1308(c) of the National Flood Insurance Act of 1968 (42 U.S.C.
 4015(c)) is amended—
-  - **(1)** by redesignating paragraph (2) as paragraph (4); and
+  - **(1)** by redesignating paragraph (2) as paragraph (5); and
   - **(2)** by inserting after paragraph (1) the following new paragraphs:
     > - **(2)** *Nonresidential properties* Any nonresidential property, which term shall not include any multifamily rental property that consists of four or more dwelling units.
     > - **(3)** *Non-primary residences* Any residential property that is not the primary residence of any individual, including the owner of the property or any other individual who resides in the property as a tenant.
+    > - **(4)** *Recently purchased pre-FIRM single-family properties used as principal residencies* Any single family property that—
+    >   - **(A)** has been constructed or substantially improved and for which such construction or improvement was started, as determined by the Director, before December 31, 1974, or before the effective date of the initial rate map published by the Director under paragraph (2) of section 1360 for the area in which such property is located, whichever is later; and
+    >   - **(B)** is purchased after the date of enactment of the Flood Insurance Reform Priorities Act of 2010.

 - **(b)** *Technical Amendments* Section 1308 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4015) is amended—
   - **(1)** in subsection (c)—
     - **(A)** in the matter preceding paragraph (1), by striking “the limitations provided under paragraphs (1) and (2)” and inserting “subsection (e)”; and
     - **(B)** in paragraph (1), by striking “, except” and all that follows through “subsection (e)”; and
-  - **(2)** in subsection (e), by striking “paragraph (2) or (3)” and inserting “paragraph (4)”.
+  - **(2)** in subsection (e), by striking “paragraph (2) or (3)” and inserting “paragraph (5)”.
 - **(c)** *Effective Date and Transition*
-  - **(1)** *Effective date* The amendments made by subsections (a) and (b) shall apply beginning upon the expiration of the 9-month period that begins on the date of the enactment of this Act, except as provided in paragraph (2) of this subsection.
+  - **(1)** *Effective date* The amendments made by subsections (a) and (b) shall apply beginning upon the expiration of the 3-year period that begins on the date of the enactment of this Act, except as provided in paragraph (2) of this subsection.
   - **(2)** *Transition for properties covered by flood insurance upon effective date*
-    - **(A)** *Increase of rates over time* In the case of any property described in paragraph (2) or (3) of section 1308(c) of the National Flood Insurance Act of 1968, as amended by subsection (a) of this section, that, as of the effective date under paragraph (1) of this subsection, is covered under a policy for flood insurance made available under the national flood insurance program for which the chargeable premium rates are less than the applicable estimated risk premium rate under section 1307(a)(1) for the area in which the property is located, the Director of the Federal Emergency Management Agency shall increase the chargeable premium rates for such property over time to such applicable estimated risk premium rate under section 1307(a)(1).
+    - **(A)** *Increase of rates over time* In the case of any property described in paragraph (2), (3), or (4) of section 1308(c) of the National Flood Insurance Act of 1968, as amended by subsection (a) of this section, that, as of the effective date under paragraph (1) of this subsection, is covered under a policy for flood insurance made available under the national flood insurance program for which the chargeable premium rates are less than the applicable estimated risk premium rate under section 1307(a)(1) for the area in which the property is located, the Director of the Federal Emergency Management Agency shall increase the chargeable premium rates for such property over time to such applicable estimated risk premium rate under section 1307(a)(1).
     - **(B)** *Annual increase* Such increase shall be made by increasing the chargeable premium rates for the property (after application of any increase in the premium rates otherwise applicable to such property), once during the 12-month period that begins upon the effective date under paragraph (1) of this subsection and once every 12 months thereafter until such increase is accomplished, by 20 percent (or such lesser amount as may be necessary so that the chargeable rate does not exceed such applicable estimated risk premium rate or to comply with subparagraph (C)).
     - **(C)** *Properties subject to phase-in and annual increases* In the case of any pre-FIRM property (as such term is defined in section 578(b) of the National Flood Insurance Reform Act of 1974), the aggregate increase, during any 12-month period, in the chargeable premium rate for the property that is attributable to this paragraph or to an increase described in section 1308(e) of the National Flood Insurance Act of 1968 may not exceed 20 percent.
-    - **(D)** *Full actuarial rates* The provisions of paragraphs (2) and (3) of such section 1308(c) shall apply to such a property upon the accomplishment of the increase under this paragraph and thereafter.
+    - **(D)** *Full actuarial rates* The provisions of paragraphs (2), (3), and (4) of such section 1308(c) shall apply to such a property upon the accomplishment of the increase under this paragraph and thereafter.

 ## § 6.
 5-year delay in effective date of mandatory purchase requirement for new flood hazard areas

 - **(a)** *In general* Section 102 of the Flood Disaster Protection Act of 1973 (42 U.S.C.
 4012a) is amended by adding at the end the following new subsection:
   > - **(i)** *Delayed effective date of mandatory purchase requirement for new flood hazard areas*
-  >   - **(1)** *In general* In the case of any area that was not previously designated as an area having special flood hazards and that, pursuant to any issuance, revision, updating, or other change in flood insurance maps, becomes designated as an area having special flood hazards, if each State and local government having jurisdiction over any portion of the geographic area has complied with paragraph (2), such designation shall not take effect for purposes of subsection (a), (b), or (e) of this section, or section 202(a) of this Act, until the expiration of the 5-year period beginning upon the date that such maps, as issued, revised, update, or otherwise changed, become effective.
+  >   - **(1)** *In general* In the case of any area that was not previously designated as an area having special flood hazards and that, pursuant to any issuance, revision, updating, or other change in flood insurance maps that takes effect on or after September 1, 2008, becomes designated as an area having special flood hazards, if each State and local government having jurisdiction over any portion of the geographic area has complied with paragraph (2), such designation shall not take effect for purposes of subsection (a), (b), or (e) of this section, or section 202(a) of this Act, until the expiration of the 5-year period beginning upon the date that such maps, as issued, revised, update, or otherwise changed, become effective.
-  >   - **(2)** *Notice requirements* A State or local government having shall be considered to have complied with this paragraph with respect to any geographic area described in paragraph (1) only if the State or local government has, before the effective date of the issued, revised, updated, or changed maps, and in accordance with such standards as shall be established by the Director—
+  >   - **(2)** *Notice requirements* A State or local government shall be considered to have complied with this paragraph with respect to any geographic area described in paragraph (1) only if the State or local government has, before the effective date of the issued, revised, updated, or changed maps, and in accordance with such standards as shall be established by the Director—
   >     - **(A)** developed an evacuation plan to be implemented in the event of flooding in such portion of the geographic area; and
   >     - **(B)** developed and implemented an outreach and communication plan to advise occupants in such portion of the geographic area of potential flood risks, the opportunity to purchase flood insurance, and the consequences of failure to purchase flood insurance.
   >   - **(3)** *Rule of construction* Nothing in paragraph (1) may be construed to affect the applicability of a designation of any area as an area having special flood hazards for purposes of the availability of flood insurance coverage, criteria for land management and use, notification of flood hazards, eligibility for mitigation assistance, or any other purpose or provision not specifically referred to in paragraph (1).

 - **(b)** *Conforming amendment* The second sentence of subsection (h) of section 1360 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4101(h)) is amended by striking “Such” and inserting “Except for notice regarding a change described in section 102(i)(1) of the Flood Disaster Protection Act of 1973 (42 U.S.C.
 4012a(i)(1)), such”.
+- **(c)** *No refunds* Nothing in this section or the amendments made by this section may be construed to authorize or require any payment or refund for flood insurance coverage purchased for any property that covered any period during which such coverage is not required for the property pursuant to the applicability of the amendment made by subsection (a).

 ## § 7.
 5-year phase-in of flood insurance rates for newly mapped areas